trapani and western sicily - what is there to see and do?

 The Egadi Islands are a short boat ride from Trapani.
 The nearest of these is the island of Favignana.
 It is also the most easily accessible.

 The island of Favignana is a peaceful paradise with several beaches and beautiful scenery.
-You'll need to rent a bike or scooter to get around the island.
-These are available right in front of the harbor.
+To get around the island, you'll need to rent a bike or scooter, which is available right in front of the harbor.

 A Hydrofoil ticket from Trapani to Favignana costs a little over ten euros.

 The Hydrofoil to Favigna leaves from the pier along the Via Staiti.
-They run about once every hour.
-The journey takes half an hour.
+It runs about once every hour and takes half an hour to complete.

-Here you can see timetables between Trapani and Egadi islands.
+Here, you can see the timetables for the Trapani and Egadi Islands.

 3. Expand Your Views from the Hilltop Town of Erice